Shaurr/Portfolio/README.md

 * C#, Unity2D

 Game developed for my bachelor thesis.
-The player has to fight against a variety of bosses while the game collects data to test different approaches of highlighting weak spots.
+It is a tool to analyse the influence of diverse indicators for the weak spots of bosses on the gameplay.
+Therefore, the player fights through a boss rush, where each boss uses different indicators.
+The game also collects data for evaluation during the gameplay.

 ![](/images/ba.jpg)